homearanya/active-escapes/src/pages/tours/karkloof-falls2falls-trail.md

     - <strong>Vehicle Luggage Support</strong>
     - <strong>10% of profit donated to local conservancies</strong>
   notIncludes: null
-destination: kzn_midlands
-activity:
-  - hiking
-subActivity:
-  - slackpacking
 popularTour:
+  featured: 4
   image: ../../img/gallery/F2F_karkloof-500.jpg
   tagline: Falls 2 Falls
   title: Karkloof Slackpack Hike
-  description: "Hike through giant yellowwood forests and mistbelt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacker.
-The Falls2Falls is a fully catered, luggage-supported trail encompassing some of the least discovered parts of Midlands countryside"
-activityTour:
-  image: ../../img/gallery/F2F_karkloof-500.jpg
-  tagline: Falls 2 Falls
-  title: Karkloof Slackpack Hike
-  description: "Hike through giant yellowwood forests and mistbelt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacker.
-The Falls2Falls is a fully catered, luggage-supported trail encompassing some of the least discovered parts of Midlands countryside"
+  description: 'Hike through giant yellowwood forests and mistbelt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacker.
+The Falls2Falls is a fully catered, luggage-supported trail encompassing some of the least discovered parts of Midlands countryside'
 destinationTour:
+  order: 1
   image: ../../img/gallery/F2F_karkloof-500.jpg
   tagline: Falls 2 Falls
   title: Karkloof Slackpack Hike
-  description: "Hike through giant yellowwood forests and mistbelt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacker.
-The Falls2Falls is a fully catered, luggage-supported trail encompassing some of the least discovered parts of Midlands countryside"
+  description: 'Hike through giant yellowwood forests and mistbelt grasslands to the forgotten falls of the Karkloof, on our 3 day Midlands Slackpacker.
+The Falls2Falls is a fully catered, luggage-supported trail encompassing some of the least discovered parts of Midlands countryside'
 ---